 1. Lack of Scientific Evidence

 The implementation of microdosing without robust scientific validation poses ethical concerns about safety and efficacy.
-Patients may inadvertently become subjects of experimental treatment lacking rigorous research, which undermines the ethical principle of non-maleficence.
+Patients may inadvertently become subjects of experimental treatments lacking rigorous research, thereby undermining the moral principle of non-maleficence.

 2. Informed Consent